rebelsky/sams-assorted-musings-reflections/grinnell-cost.md

 World Report national schools, our comprehensive fee has consistently ranked in the lowest fifth."
 I wonder if that's still the case.

+Followup: A friend did the analysis.
+Of the schools in the top 25, only three have lower comprehensive fees than Grinnell: Soka U [3], West Point [4], and the U.S. Naval Academy [5].
+The most expensive top-25 school, Harvey Mudd, costs about $10K more per year than Grinnell.

+However, my friend also notes that sticker price is less meaningful than net price and student debt and, as I observed, we do pretty well on that front.

 ---

 Postscript: As far as I can tell, college costs go up faster than